 ABSOLUTELY NO FUN KARTS ALLOWED AT ANY TIME.

 4.6 DRIVING IN THE PITS IS PROHIBITED AT ALL TIMES.
 Karts must be pushed to the pre-grid area prior to being started.
 When exiting the track, engines must be turned off prior to leaving the scale area.
 No driving karts onto the scales, all karts must have engine off and pushed onto the scales.

 4.7 Drivers must enter the course only when there are no karts coming down the straightaway.
 They MUST enter the track with one hand in the air and stay to the left side of the track until they are up to speed and can safely move onto the normal fast line.

 4.8 When slowing down, drivers are to put one hand in the air to signal to drivers behind of their slow speed.
 When exiting the track, put one hand in the air one turn prior to exiting the track, and move off line as one slows down so other drivers can pass on the fast line.

-4.9 New drivers and guests without karting experience MUST display an X on the helmet and on the rear number plate for the first year of driving.
+4.9 On practice days, new drivers and guests without karting experience MUST display an X on their helmet and on the rear number plate for the first three races.
 Those who do not follow this rule will be asked to not drive for the remainder of the day.